vjousse/vim-for-humans-book/rst/en/preamble.rst

 If you give in money, 20% of the earnings are donated to Framasoft, an association promoting free software.

-You can give on the official website http://vimebook.com/en
+You can give on the official website https://vimebook.com/en

 Thanks for listening, and have fun!

 Free license
 ------------

-I'm releasing the book under the `Creative Commons Attribution 4.0 Internationa lLicence  <https://creativecommons.org/licenses/by/4.0/>`_.
+I'm releasing the book under the `Creative Commons Attribution 4.0 International Licence  <https://creativecommons.org/licenses/by/4.0/>`_.
 So, you can do (almost) whatever you want with this ebook.

 .. image:: ../img/by.png